pyDeprecate

 Simply install with pip from source: ```bash pip install https://github.com/Borda/pyDeprecate/archive/main.zip ```Use-cases

-The functionality is kept simple and all default shall be reasonable, but still you can do extra customization such as:
+The functionality is kept simple and all defaults should be reasonable, but you can still do extra customization such as:

 - extended argument mapping to target function/method